data61/Mirza/test/Mirza/Common/TestData/testKeys/key_generation.md

+Keys an be generated using the `GenerateKeys.hs` file, which can be run directly from the command line:

+    ./GenerateKeys.hs

+Below is how we previously created PEM keys

 This file contains some useful information for generating and working with RSA keys.

 Generate a 1024 bit RSA private key.